 Summary

 The core focus of this Open Toolkit is to enable you to complete a small weaving art installation in the style of Cathy Jacobs within 20 minutes.
-You can create a mini work of 10 to 15cm that can be directly used as a desktop decoration.
-The content will be revolve around the construction of simple weaving frames, teaching of basic weaving techniques, and color matching, which simplify processes to enable the younger generation to come into contact with and fall in love with traditional skills.
+You can create a mini work of 10 to 15 cm with simple basic weaving techniques and color matching.
+This open educational course will take an example of Vincent Willem Van Gogh’s painting which is named Wheat field with a Reaper.
 The entire learning process does not pursue complex skills, but rather focuses on allowing learners to experience the fun and openness of weaving art.
 Thus, please feel free and creative to join this course!

 Introduction